Beatrice (drug)

 Beatrice, also known as 4-methyl-2,5-dimethoxy-N-methylamphetamine or as N-methyl-DOM, MDOM, or MDO-D, is a psychoactive drug of the phenethylamine, amphetamine, and DOx families.
 It is a substituted methamphetamine and a homologue of 2,5-dimethoxy-4-methylamphetamine (DOM).

 Use and effects

-In Alexander Shulgin's book PiHKAL (Phenethylamines I Have Known and Loved), the minimum dose is listed as 30 mg, and the duration is listed as 6 to 10 hours.
-Beatrice produces a vague feeling of openness and receptiveness, and causes a stimulative effect.
-It also causes diarrhea.
+In his book PiHKAL (Phenethylamines I Have Known and Loved), Alexander Shulgin lists Beatrice's dose as above 30 mg orally and its duration as 6 to 10 hours.
+At tested doses of 20 to 30 mg orally, the effects of Beatrice have been reported to include openness, eroticism, responsivity, stimulant-like effects, physical effects, muscle tremors, restlessness, sleeping difficulties, diarrhea, and no appetite loss.
+No clear hallucinogenic effects were described.
+It is on the order of 10-fold less potent as a psychoactive drug than DOM and is further less potent in terms of hallucinogenic effects.
+Shulgin hypothesized that Beatrice might produce psychedelic effects at a dose of 75 mg orally, but did not feel comfortable exploring this level.
+The drug is one of Shulgin's "ten classic ladies", a series of methylated DOM derivatives.

 Pharmacology

 Pharmacodynamics

 Beatrice shows affinity for serotonin receptors.
 Its affinities (K_{i}) were 415 nM for the 5-HT_{2} receptor and 3,870 nM for the 5-HT_{1} receptor.
 The affinity of Beatrice for the serotonin 5-HT_{2} receptor was about 4-fold lower than that of DOM.
 Functional activities were not reported.

-Beatrice substituted for DOM in rodent drug discrimination tests, albeit with relatively low potency.
+Beatrice fully substituted for DOM in rodent drug discrimination tests, albeit with approximately 9-fold lower potency in comparison.